KEP-5677: DRA Resource Availability Visibility

 5. RBAC controls access: Users need RBAC permission to create/read ResourcePoolStatusRequest objects to use this feature.

-7. Generation handling: ResourceSlices with older pool generations are ignored during computation (not counted as errors).
+8. Generation handling: ResourceSlices with older pool generations are ignored during computation (not counted as errors).
 Drivers are expected to delete old-generation slices eventually.
-The generation field in status reflects the highest generation observed.
+The generation field in each PoolStatus reflects the highest generation observed.

 Risks and Mitigations